sopra-fs20-group02/sopra-fs20-group02-server/README.md

 ### [Piece](https://github.com/sopra-fs20-group02/sopra-fs20-group02-server/blob/master/src/main/java/ch/uzh/ifi/seal/soprafs20/logic/Piece.java)

-From the abstract class Piece all the specific piece classes are derived.
+From the abstract class ``Piece`` all the specific piece classes are derived, namely King, Queen, Rook, Pawn, Bishop and Knight.
 They contain information about the piece's specific freedoms in movement and cover special cases which need to be considered.
 For example the pawn class needs to set its ``movementSteps`` field to 1 after completing its first move.
 Since the pawn can walk 2 tiles but only in the very first move, which makes it along with the Kind and the Rook the only